Updated: Jan 26

 At times, it's really easy for your job search to stall.
-I've had a panicked SOS email this week from a client who just can't find anything she wants to apply for.
+I often get SOS emails from people who just can't seem to find anything.

 Try using the keywords that you would see in the job spec instead of titles to see if this throws up anything different.
 For example search 'Business development' and 'client relationship' instead of Business Development Manager.